melsman/melsman.github.io/cv.md

 written in C and assembler, the MLKit compiler itself is written in Standard ML.

 * Carillon.
 A tool to find Y2K problems in C programs [1999a].

+Through the HIPERFIT research center, I am also currently working on techniques for specifying and managing financial contracts [2015c,2016c].

 I have also participated in a research project on bigraphical programming languages, which aims at modeling and controling